-Responsibilities Policy Body • Setting the guidelines for the policy defining the objectives, scope, governance as well as implementation framework to be adopted Cloud Adoption Office Driving Cloud adoption across the different Government entities through simplifying procurement processes for Cloud solutions Checking technical and commercial requirements to decide on Cloud viability for new IT investments Security Body Setting the cybersecurity requirements and guidelines and ensuring compliance with these requirements Checking security requirements to decide on Cloud viability for new IT investments Cloud service providers (CSPs) • Providing the Cloud computing services in its different forms: public, Gov-Cloud and private • Includes international as well as local players Data Classification Office Implements data classification in Governmental entities in line with set guidelines Other Enablers Supporting coordination across different governance bodies Enabling the ecosystem through securing budgets for Cloud adoption as well grooming ICT experts with Cloud technical expertise End Users • Entities targeted by the Cloud First Policy - these typically include all Government/semi-Governmental entities
+Policy Body • Setting the guidelines for the policy defining the objectives, scope, governance as well as implementation framework to be adopted Cloud Adoption Team Driving Cloud adoption across the different Government entities through simplifying procurement processes for Cloud solutions and providing technical expertise Checking technical and commercial requirements to decide on Cloud viability for new IT investments Security Body • Issuing the cloud cybersecurity controls and other related laws & regulations while checking the compliance with these controls.
+Cloud Service Providers (CSPs) • Providing the Cloud computing services in its different forms: public, Gov-Cloud and private • Includes international as well as local players National Data Management Office Mange, govern, digitize and grow the national data to empower the national assets and capabilities.
+Also, protect the personal and sensitive data by setting strategies, policies, regulations and the required controls, implement it and monitor the compliance against it.
+Other Enablers • Supporting coordination across different governance bodies • Enabling the ecosystem through securing budgets for Cloud adoption as well grooming ICT experts with Cloud technical expertise End Users • Entities targeted by the Cloud First Policy - these typically include all Government/semi-Governmental entities